In a nutshell:

 - We do not track visitors on our website.
 We only utilize standard server statistics to aggregate records of visitor patterns, but collect no personally identifying information.

 - Any personal information you provide via a contact or comment form, or via email, remains confidential, never given to a third party without your express permission unless required to do so by law.

 - If you make a donation online, your information is collected by the payment processor on their secure server.
 If it is not an anonymous donation, we subsequently receive your name, email and mailing address but no credit card information.
-We use this information to send “thank you” messages to donors, either by email or snail mail.
+We use this information to send “thank you” messages and tax receipts to donors, either by email or snail mail.

 - We do not automatically subscribe email addresses to any mailing list.